Gaius Verres: Trial and exile

 The court was composed exclusively of senators, some of whom may have been his friends.
 However, the presiding judge, the city praetor, Manius Acilius Glabrio, was a thoroughly honest man, and his assessors were at least not accessible to bribery.
 Verres vainly tried to get the trial postponed until 69 BC when his friend Marcus Caecilius Metellus would be the presiding judge.
 Hortensius tried two successive tactics to delay the trial.
 The first was trying to sideline Verres' prosecution by hoping to get a prosecution of a former governor of Bithynia to take precedence.
 When that failed, the defense then looked to procedural delays (and gaming the usual format of a Roman extortion trial) until after a lengthy and upcoming round of public holidays, after which there would be scarce time for the trial to continue before Glabrio's term was up and the new and more malleable judge would be installed.
 However, in August, Cicero opened the case and vowed to short-circuit the plans by taking advantage of an opportunity to change the format of the trial to bring evidence and witnesses up much sooner, and opened his case with a short and blistering speech.

 The effect of the first brief speech was so overwhelming that Hortensius refused to reply, and recommended his client leave the country.
-Before the expiration of the 9 days allowed for the prosecution Verres was on his way to exile.
+Before the expiration of the nine days allowed for the prosecution Verres was on his way to exile.
 There he lived until 43 BC, when he was proscribed by Mark Antony, apparently for refusing to surrender some art treasures that Antony coveted.

 Verres may have had a more decent character than that with which Cicero, the primary source of information, credits him, but there is no evidence to counter the allegation that he stood preeminent among the worst specimens of Roman provincial governors.
 Of the seven Verrine orations collectively called In Verrem, only two were delivered; the remaining five were compiled from the depositions of witnesses and published after Verres' flight.

-It is not known what gens Verres belonged to, though some give him the nomen Licinius.